nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 Upon detection of a new peer by a non-AP STA operating in P2P mode, a probe request is sent by the non-AP STA to that peer in order to advertise about its capabilities.

+Non-AP MLD STAs are able to use one of their link to communicate with P2P peers.
+It may be a different link used to communicate with each peer, and it does not have to be the same link(s) as the one(s) used to communicate with an AP.
+However, non-AP MLD STAs may switch their radios to maximize the amount of links to setup with an AP MLD, hence a non-AP MLD STA operating in P2P mode might no longer be able to communicate with peer devices using a radio channel that is not overlapping with the radio channels its links are operating on.
+Only SLD peer devices are supported by the current design.

 Modifying Wifi model
 ####################